codelittinc/engineering-hiring/questions/_General.md

 - What is the Continuous Integration?
 - What is the **MVC** pattern?
 - What is the difference between a relational and a non relational database?
+- What is the last book you have read about software engineering?
+- What is the biggest mistake you have made when working on a project?
+How did you address it?
+- What is your favorite language?
+Would you use it in every project?
+- What is your favorite app?
+How would you improve it?
+- What steps would you take if you were working on a piece of code that you could not understand?
+- What criterias are important for you when reviewing code?

 ## Open question